josh-barback/Beiwe/beiwetools/README.md

 1. Add an entry for the new survey type in `configread/study_settings.json`.
 The key can be something like `<survey_type>_settings` and the value is a list of attributes for the survey type.
 2. Define a class for the new survey that inherits from `configread.surveys.BeiweSurvey`.
 Re-define `__init__()` to indicate where the survey should be documented.
 If necessary, re-define the following methods:
-`get_settings()`: Which survey settings to look for in the configuration file.
+    * `get_settings()`: Which survey settings to look for in the configuration file.
-`get_content()`: What are the survey attributes, how should attributes be printed to a summary, and which attributes are used for object comparison.
+    * `get_content()`: What are the survey attributes, how should attributes be printed to a summary, and which attributes are used for object comparison.
-`update_names()`: How to rename the survey and nested objects.
+    * `update_names()`: How to rename the survey and nested objects.
 Only redefine this method if the new survey has named attributes (such as question objects).

 3. Add the class to this dictionary: `configread.surveys.survey_classes`.

-4. Add the
+4. Identify the output folder(s) for raw data from the new survey type and update `beiwetools.manage.functions.survey_output'.

-5. Verify that `beiwetools.manage` correctly handles registries of raw data from the new survey type.
+5. Verify that `beiwetools.manage.BeiweProject` correctly handles registries of raw data from the new survey type.
+This should not be a problem if the new survey delivers data to the usual location:
+`<raw data directory>/<Beiwe User ID>/<survey type>/<survey identifier>/`